migcaraballo/workforce/README.md

 ##### Background
 Originally created for my personal use, i didn't want to keep having to re-write this every time i needed a worker pool.
 However, the real goal is to be able to keep my concurrent thoughts in one place.

-If you would like to help me improve this project, please fork this repo and submit some pull requests against the dev branch
+If you would like to help me improve this project, please fork this repo and submit some pull requests.